Eswereddy/OpenAi/README.md

 1. Go to https://console.groq.com/keys and sign in (Google/GitHub works).
 2. Click "Create API Key" and copy it.
 3. Copy `env.example.txt` to `.env` and paste it in as `GROQ_API_KEY`.
-4. `npm start` — all five AI features above now work end-to-end for free.
+4. `npm start` — all six AI features above now work end-to-end for free.

 `OPENAI_SUMMARY_MODEL` / `ANTHROPIC_SUMMARY_MODEL` / `GROQ_MODEL`
 optionally override each provider's model.
 With no key set at all, every